 As part of the feedback, participants are asked to score their satisfaction and effectiveness before and after the training using a 0 to 10 combined rating, where 10 is the most satisfied and effective person they can imagine.
 Almost all increase by three or more points.
 Many have increased from 3 to 10 and a few from 2 to 9.
 Most start between 5 and 9 and end up at 9 or 10.
 Follow-up after six months shows changes are sustained or further improved (on average for the group as feedback is anonymous).

 Judging by the testimonials on his website, his trainees, from corporate leaders to the man in the street, agree the experience is life changing.
 Michael Queen, CEO if 3i, a FTSE 100 company and Europe’s leading global investment group, says: “The most succinct, useful and effective development training I’ve come across in 25 years of attending trainings and reading [development] books.“

-Abicord offers a free webinar that teaches how to accept what is.
-See www.positive-mind-training.com.
+Abicord offers a free webinar that teaches how to create a powerful mindset.
+See http://www.positive-mind-training.com.
 The seminar is also available on DVD, obtainable at www.abicord.com/dvd .
 Price’s e-books, therapy, coaching, weight loss and smoking cessations are also available through Abicord’s website.

 Acceptance Action Therapy

 Price has also developed a therapy called Acceptance Action Therapy (AAT) that uses similar tools to resolve emotional and behavioural problems such as anxiety, depression, OCD, anger problems, addictions and eating disorders.
 He also uses the tools in weight loss programmes and smoking cessations which have proved so successful they now carry a unique one year money-back guarantee both for achieving the goal and sustaining it.